 UPDATE: The bill passed and has been signed into law.
 Rep. Jared Golden and Sen. Susan Collins joined every Republican in the House and Senate in voting against the bill, which is projected to bring an estimated $6 billion into Maine.

 On his first day in office, President Joe Biden released a COVID aid bill called the American Rescue Plan.
-The measure would provide $1.9 trillion—$1.6 billion of which would go to Maine—for COVID relief and economic recovery, most of which would provide direct relief to Americans.
+The measure would provide $1.9 trillion—an estimated $6 billion of which would go to Maine—for COVID relief and economic recovery, most of which would provide direct relief to Americans.
 Here are some of the provisions included in the original package, with notes about changes made in the Senate:

 - Support for a national vaccination program, including funding to hire more public health workers